Aahrizz/Aahrizz/README.md

 <!--
 **Aahrizz/Aahrizz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on frontend development...
+- 🔭 I am a computer nerd/engineer exploring the world of computers.
+I create software and tinker with hardware in pursuit of making life easy for target users.
-- 🌱 I’m currently learning Javascript...
+- 🌱 I’m currently refreshing on c++ and c.